Are you a driver dispatched by Uber, Instacart, DoorDash, Amazon, or some other app?

 “Uber plays games with us, always dangling the carrot with terrible programs like UberPro, finding new ways to get the driver to do what they want.
 But really the answer is simple.
 All we want is fair pay.”

 (photo, let to right: Ali Razak; Yaseen Aslam, United Private Hire Drivers-UK, Ammar Ali Farooqi, PLA member)

 Deactivation Protection through local oversight that includes drivers elected to the hearing board.

 Currently, Uber and Lyft can deactivate a driver for anything at any time, a fact regularly leveraged by riders looking to get a free trip for making complaints.
-While at-will employment is nothing new, drivers receive no unemployment, FLSA, or NLRA protections or rights to self-advocacy.
-For many drivers, even those who are part-time, missed Uber income could mean the difference between making your car lease payment or still owing while having your source of income repossessed. #transparencynow
+While at-will employment is nothing new, drivers' rights under the National Labor Relations Act and the Fair Labor Standards Act are rarely enforced, leaving drivers who self-advocate exposed to losing their income.
+For many drivers, even those who are part-time, missed app-based income could mean the difference between making your car lease payment or still owing while having your source of income repossessed. #transparencynow

 “Our expenses go up; passengers’ prices go up.
 But drivers’ share goes down.
 If we only exist to make Uber stockholders rich, then maybe they should invest in the people who really drive the profits.
 Instead I just keep my fingers crossed I won’t get deactivated over unfounded complaints and struggle to make ends meet while I finish school.” ~Keesha Moore, PDU driver-member